Efficient Federated Meta-Learning over Multi-Access Wireless Networks: Proof of Lemma

 \section{Proof of Lemma \ref{lem:sp1_nui}}

 Since $j$ is the straggler among devices, (SP1) can be equivalently transformed to

-Fixing $\nu_j$, for each $i\in\mathcal{N}/j$\footnote{We implicitly assume that $\mathcal{N}/j$ is not empty.}, we can show that the optimal CPU frequency $\nu^*_i$ of the problem \eqref{prob:trans_sp1} (slightly abusing notations here) can be obtained via solving the following decomposed convex optimization problem
+Fixing $\nu_j$, for each $i\in\mathcal{N}/j$\footnote{We implicitly assume that $\mathcal{N}/j$ is not empty.}, we can show that the optimal CPU frequency $\nu^*_i$ of the problem \eqref{prob:trans_sp1} can be obtained via solving the following decomposed convex optimization problem